 When the dry season follows rain, continuously tilling the same soil produces thin, powdered sand that starts to dry up and compresses hard like cement.

-However, you shouldn’t till moist soil.
+However, you shouldn’t wait till moist soil.
 In the spring, ambitious cultivators may try to work the soil before it is ready.

 When working the soil, give it time to dry out a little.

 Double digging is an old method of correcting poor soil aeration and drainage.

 Essentially, you scrape a column of soil layer of almost 1 foot, then tarp the dug earth.

 Then, using a spading fork, remove the dense layer beneath the topmost soil level in that hole.

 Afterward, go to the next row and remove 1 foot of topsoil, dump it in the trench next to it, and soften the soil with a spading fork.

 Continue this procedure until you come to the end of the garden when you resupply the last trench with the saved soil from the tarp.